 The design and delivery of the Harvest Sample Program is meeting the needs of the Canadian Grain Commission by providing an adequate supply of diverse sample materials for quality assurance and grain quality research.
 Other sources of sample materials do not meet the needs of the Canadian Grain Commission.
 Increasing the number of producers registered in the program and developing a way to target sample submissions to ensure growing regions and commodities are well represented would improve the delivery of the program.

 The design and delivery of the Harvest Sample Program is very effective in addressing producers’ needs.
 Producers are for the most part very satisfied with the delivery of the program.
-Producers also suggest it is very important that the program remains free.
+Producers also suggest it is very important that the program continues to be offered at no additional cost to participants.
 If the Harvest Sample Program became a fee-for-service program, very few producers would participate and the program would not supply adequate sample materials for quality assurance and grain quality research.
 The producers surveyed suggested the Harvest Sample Program could be enhanced by:

 - revising the program’s online interface and emailing results to producers

 - providing the unofficial grade of a harvest sample to producers in a more professional looking printable format

 - allowing producers who own large farms to submit more than eight samples

 - including additional information in the unofficial grade and quality assessment given to producers